 IBEX possesses significant bench strength to meet “short fuse” or surge requirements to staff the requirements outlined in the proposed scope of work.
 IBEX has access to hundreds of technical and subject matter expert personnel CONUS/OCONUS who are mission ready and available to deploy in short order; we can meet all of the MSC operational requirements including any future and/or optional requirements upon award of a contract.

 One aspect of this effort is sourcing and hiring experts to execute the tasks under operation of NIAID-funded scientific research and other partner activities.
-IBEX brings a host of human resources management capabilities to a project of this nature — specifically in Mali and other African nations.
+IBEX brings a host of human resources management capabilities to a project of this nature — specifically in Mali and other (be specific) Liberia, Guinea, Democratic Republic Mali.
+African nations.
 IBEX supports multiple efforts in various Saharan and Sub-Saharan nations with a robust recruiting effort.
 If staffing needs cannot be accomplished with resources in the IBEX human resources pool, then IBEX’s Human Resource (HR) department will find resumes.
 IBEX’s Management team will conduct phone interviews and detailed interviews to map candidate’s goals with project goals.
 Upon completion of screening and interviewing process, we will recommend the appropriate action to the HR.

 IBEX will establish and maintain policies and procedures for hiring, training, and retaining, employees, as appropriate, for the management and service activities of the MSC.
 We will start with updating the existing personnel manual for the management of human resources.
 Our human resources experts will help the MSC Director develop evaluation tools for measuring the progress of the MSC staff in gaining the expertise necessary to manage, operate, and expand the MSC as the research infrastructure in the country grows, using a Management By Objectives (MBO) approach.
 MBO is a strategic management model that aims to improve organizational performance by clearly defining objectives that are agreed to by both management and employees.
 We will define an organizational structure that drives productivity, developing effective coordination and communication within the organization, and embrace wider cultural and societal nuances to build an ethical organization.
 Most importantly, IBEX will dedicate time to finding the right staff and developing their skills base.